 2.1 Onboard Operating System

 This design is particularly vital when you’re having a huddle meeting, urgent meeting, or some participants bring a laptop for a meeting.

 Usability is one of the biggest concerns among adopters of interactive flat panel display technology.
 Investing in advanced collaborative hardware is a significant show of ambition and adaptability, but it won’t amount to much if managers are unable to use the screen.

 Before purchasing an interactive display for your business, be sure to take a moment to explore its user interface and the user experience it offers.
-For the meeting purposes, time efficiency and productivity are the key consideration for hosting a meeting.
+For meeting purposes, time efficiency and productivity are the key consideration for hosting a meeting.
 The user interface or any function design should be easy to understand and easy to use, letting all meeting participants engage in the meeting without wasting time on the display operation.

-2.2 Home Screen
+2.2 Home Screen & Customized Assistive Menu

-AG Neovo’s Meetboard interactive displays feature a simplified and aesthetic interface that doesn’t bombard users with information.
-There are merely the initial options of choosing a file for your presentation, mirroring mobile devices, launching an application or initiating annotation functions.
+AG Neovo Meetboard 3 interactive displays feature a simplified and aesthetic Android UI that springs into action as soon as the home screen launches.
+There are merely the initial options of choosing a file for your presentation, mirroring mobile devices, launching an application, or initiating annotation functions.

 2.3 Annotation Tools

 Furthermore, Meetboard 3 provides annotation for the best experience.
 By utilizing an intuitive annotation toolbar capable of offering useful functions with less learning curve when users interact with the flat panel display in real-time.